afforeroc/my-weather-api/README.md

 1.2 If Python isn't installed, please check this [article](https://docs.python-guide.org/starting/install3/linux/).

-1.3 Install Python Virtual Environment, a manager of enviroment for Python packages.
+1.3 Install Python Virtual Environment (a manager of enviroment for Python packages).
 ```
 $ sudo apt-get install python3-venv
 ```

+1.4 In this step, you should be downloaded or clonated this [repository](https://github.com/afforeroc/my-weather-api). :)

 ### 2. Python enviroment configuration
 > Only once before you run the app